 There are no special application forms for the Fellowships.
 Applicants should submit a brief but thorough account of the purpose of their stay in Iceland, specifying period of stay, as well as details of education and publications.

-Applications should be sent by ordinary mail (no e-mail application) no later than 31 October each year to:
+Applications should be sent either by ordinary mail no later than 1 December each year to:

 The Árni Magnússon Institute for Icelandic Studies